KarlaPerezR/stock-analysis/README.md

 #### Refactor the code

-To refactor the code helps to reduce the time of processing the information, from 51,885 to 0.3125 seconds.
+Refactor the code helps to reduce the time of processing the information, from 51,885 to 0.3125 seconds.
 <br/> The creation of the arrays to save the Value of each Ticket (Total Volume, the Starting Prices and Ending Prices) allows to free memory and have a faster result.

 In the first code, the values were save in Variables and then printed: